-From planning and creative direction, to filming and editing, here’s our guide for music artists who want to make promo videos at home.
+From planning and creative direction, to filming and editing, here's our guide for making DIY promotional videos at home for your upcoming release.

 Set your goals and audience